ssmiller25/r15cookieblog/content/info/security.md

 - [Let's Encrypt](https://letsencrypt.org/):  Freely available certificates for websites.
 Requires a client as the certficates are only valid for 90 days, but many clients exist.
 I currently use [EFF Certbot](https://certbot.eff.org/)
-- [Zero SSL](hhttps://zerossl.com/#crt):  Method to obtain Let's Encrypt Certificates without installation. *WARNING:- If using their website tools, you are completely trusting this site.
+- [Zero SSL](https://zerossl.com/#crt):  Method to obtain Let's Encrypt Certificates without installation. *WARNING:- If using their website tools, you are completely trusting this site.
 Do not do this for any site in which sensitive information will be transmitted!
 Although honestly, those type of sites should probably purchase an EV certification.
   - Also supports 1 year certificates, and ACME protocol integration.
 I nice alternative SSL provider if needed
+- [Step-CA](https://smallstep.com/docs/step-ca) - Automated on-prem solution.
+Needs additional research - and more inclinded to just leverage SSL Private CA below.

 ## SSL Private CA